Toffoli, Lindholm lead Flames to 6-5 win over Kings

-Ruzicka, who joined the line after Jonathan Huberdeau went down with an injury, has also fit in nicely with Lindholm and Toffoli.
-The 23-year-old has five points in his last four games.

-”We’re having fun, making plays and scoring some goals,” Lindholm said. ”Obviously, Adam’s come in and he’s a good player.
-He’s still a young kid, but he’s been playing well.”

-Huberdeau, Andrew Mangiapane and Brett Ritchie also scored to help Calgary win its second straight after a seven-game skid (0-5-2).
-Nazem Kadri had two assists and Jacob Markstrom finished with 24 saves.
+Jonathan Huberdeau, Andrew Mangiapane and Brett Ritchie also scored to help Calgary win its second straight after a seven-game skid (0-5-2).
+Nazem Kadri had two assists and Jacob Markstrom finished with 24 saves after giving up a season-high five goals.

 Arthur Kaliyev scored twice, Kevin Fiala had a goal and an assist, and Adrian Kempe and Anze Kopitar also scored for the Kings, who had won four straight.
 Drew Doughty had two assists and Jonathan Quick finished with 23 saves.